 Heed the warnings!

 In high season, particularly in the winter after a snowfall, the area can be teeming with visitors.
 Dangerously so, at times.
-Just recently (late December 2020) the Belgian Federal Police issued a warning that tourists should stay away from the area at the weekend.
+In December 2020 the Belgian Federal Police issued a warning that tourists should stay away from the area at the weekend.
 Not only because the roads were icy, but also to reduce over-full car parks and crowds of walkers – not recommended in these COVID times.
 Hundreds of people ignored their warnings.
 The result was chaos.
 From 9 a.m., the main car parks were already full.
 Cars and motorhomes then took possession of the sides of the roads over several kilometers.
 As the verges were soft and covered with snow, several vehicles landed in the ditches.
 The roads were blocked.
 Emergency pickup trucks couldn’t get through.
 For many people, what was intended to be a fun day hiking in the High Fens turned out otherwise.
-So please check the news before you set off to the High Fens, and if possible avoid weekends and national holidays.
+So please check the news before you set off to the High Fens.

 La Fagne de la Poleûr 3.3 km walk